bishopcurtisj/honeybee/docs/TO-DO.md

 	- [x] Track and append trades from each repetition
 - [x] Calculate utility for each trade.
 	- [x] Decide how to calculate profit from each trade, what is the "true" value that they are being judged on?
 Average price or Last price?
-- [x] Revisit RL information policy.
+- [x] Revisit RL information policy
+- [ ] Add ability for Neural Network to set spread

 ### Bayesians